 Arrive to Panama City.
 Overnight.

 The beautiful mountain town of El Valle is located in the crater of an ancient volcano that erupted with such ferocity it blew off its top.
 It left a 3-mile-wide scar on the landscape – this crater is the largest in the Americas.
-The valleys forests are alive with hummingbirds and other tropical wildlife including a golden frog unique to the area.
-El Valle’s spring-like climate is perfect for exploring the vast variety of trails that run past Indian petroglyphs, hot spring and waterfalls.
+The valley forests are alive with hummingbirds and other tropical wildlife including a golden frog unique to the area.
+El Valle’s spring-like climate is perfect for exploring the vast variety of trails that run past Indian petroglyphs, hot springs, and waterfalls.
 Spend the night in a quiet bed and breakfast.

 Spend the the rest of the day enjoying some of the sites.
 You can hike to the nearby "La India Dormida" mountain, visit the local zoo El Nispero, soak in the nearby hot springs, or just relax around the beautiful grounds of your bed and breakfast.
 The lodge can help you pick from a variety of excursions to fill your day!